GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 </details>

 <details><summary>
-I cannot log in to my device.
-What should I do? </summary>
+What should I do if I am unable to log in to my device? </summary>

 1. Create an [incident support](https://go.gov.sg/seed-techpass-support) request.
 2. In **Details**, enter the text  *I am unable to offboard my device from SEED components but I would like to submit my Intune Device ID to offboard my device from SEED*.